flaviusb/Technocrat-RPG-Material/Technocracy.md

 Willpower is a derived stat.
 It is your Resolve + Composure.
 You have both temporary and permanent dots of willpower.

 When you have zero temporary willpower, you reach a state called Ego Depletion.
-While you are afflicted with Ego Deplection, you are easier to hypnotise, brainwash, and flimflam.
+While you are afflicted with Ego Depletion, you are easier to hypnotise, brainwash, and flimflam.

 ###Magical Foci